-The Post Point Heron Colony is the only known heron nesting site in the City of Bellingham.
-The colony is occupied by Great Blue Herons, a species listed as Priority Species by the Washington Department of Fish and Wildlife.
+For several decades, the Post Point Heron Colony was the only known Great Blue Heron nesting site in the City of Bellingham.
 Due to their Priority Species status, the colony is protected under the City’s Critical Areas Ordinance as a Fish and Wildlife Habitat Conservation Area (Bellingham Municipal Code 16.55).

 The colony is located on the forested slope between the Post Point Resource Recovery Plant and Shorewood Drive and adjacent to the Post Point Lagoon.
 The Post Point Heron Colony was first documented in 2000.
 The colony formed when Great Blue Herons were displaced from a nesting colony along Chuckanut Drive in 1999 and settled at current Post Point site in 2000.